Phosphorus / Phosphate

 What is the recommended dosage of Phosphorus / Phosphate?

-Reported potential side effects may include: Generally very safe — phosphorus is widely available in food and deficiency is rare in normal diets Excess phosphorus (>4 g/day supplemental) can impair calcium absorption and raise PTH, potentially reducing bone density long-term Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Phosphorus / Phosphate is well tolerated at studied doses.
+Reported effects can include: Generally very safe — phosphorus is widely available in food and deficiency is rare in normal diets Excess phosphorus (>4 g/day supplemental) can impair calcium absorption and raise PTH, potentially reducing bone density long-term It may also interact with some medications.
+Phosphorus / Phosphate is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antacids (aluminum/magnesium hydroxide) — bind dietary phosphate, reducing absorption; chronic antacid use can cause hypophosphatemia Vitamin D — regulates phosphate absorption; vitamin D deficiency impairs phosphorus utilization Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Antacids (aluminum/magnesium hydroxide) — bind dietary phosphate, reducing absorption; chronic antacid use can cause hypophosphatemia Vitamin D — regulates phosphate absorption; vitamin D deficiency impairs phosphorus utilization If you take prescription medication, check with a pharmacist or doctor before using it.